Anti-Harassment and Anti-Sexual Harassment

 In addition, consensual relationships among members of the university community in which one party exercises academic or administrative control over the other are deemed unwise and are strongly discouraged.
 If a charge of sexual harassment is lodged regarding a once-consenting relationship, the burden may be on the alleged offender to prove that this Anti-Harassment Anti-Sexual Harassment policy was not violated.

-Any employee or student of the university who feels that he/she has experienced harassment should notify one or more of the following university officials: their supervisor, the Director of Human Resources, the Provost, the Faculty Ombudsperson and/or any appropriate official designated by the President.
+Any employee or student of the university who feels that he/she has experienced harassment should notify one or more of the following university officials: their supervisor, the Director of Human Resources, the Chief Academic Officer, the Faculty Ombudsperson and/or any appropriate official designated by the President.
 In fulfilling their obligation to maintain a positive and productive work environment, managers and supervisors are expected to promptly respond to any claims of harassment when it comes to their attention, and are expected to report such occurrences to the Human Resources Department.

 Aurora University prohibits retaliation against anyone for reporting harassment, assisting in making a harassment complaint, cooperating in a harassment investigation or opposing conduct reasonably believed to constitute harassment.
 Allegations of harassment and sexual harassment will be investigated promptly.
 To the fullest extent practicable, the university will keep the complaints and the terms of their resolution confidential.